-National house prices declined for a fourth consecutive month.
-Since the start of the correction, prices nationally have fallen by slightly more than 3%.
-However, the correction has been bigger in some markets, especially those that saw the largest post-pandemic gains.
+National house prices declined for a ninth consecutive month.
+Since the start of the correction, prices nationally have fallen by 11.5%.
+However, the correction has been bigger in some markets, especially those with the most significant post-pandemic gains.
 Rising interest rates since the start of the year have had a cooling impact on the housing market, especially with most rate hikes expected before the end of the year.